 K–12 Self-guided Visits

 Enhance your teaching and learning goals through meaningful self-guided experiences with your students.
 Get ideas for lessons by browsing our online collection.
 Begin planning a self-guided visit by reviewing hours and admission and Chaperone Guidelines.
-To schedule a visit click here.
+To schedule a visit, please contact the Tours department at 401 454 6534.

 K–12 Guided Visits